crystallabs/virtualtime/README.md

 scheduling, the default displayed granularity is 1 minute, with seconds and nanoseconds defaulting to 0.

-For maximum precision, simply specify interval and step arguments manually (e.g. `1.second`) instead of defaulting to `1.minute`.
+To increase granularity, simply specify interval and step arguments manually (e.g. `1.second`) instead of defaulting to `1.minute`.

-On a related subject, in other cases the default interval of 1 minute could be too small.
+In other cases, the default interval of 1 minute could be too small.
 For example, if VirtualTime was created with only the `hour` value specified, it would match (and also generate) and event on every minute of that hour.